Kim Kardashian And Beyonce Have Awkward Exchange At Serena Williams’ Wedding

 According to Hollywood Life, fans know that Kanye West seems to be fighting with someone all the time.
 Whether it is Jay-Z or Taylor Swift, the drama always surrounds him.
 Because of that, Kim Kardashian is often brought into the drama also, as she stands by her man.
 Kanye has issues with Jay-Z, so that means Kim and Beyonce have issues also.

-For the first time since the feud began, the ladies ran into each other at Serena’s wedding, which Vogue shared photos of the beautiful wedding.
+For the first time since the feud began, the ladies ran into each other at Serena’s wedding and Vogue shared photos of the beautiful event.
 According to E!
 News, Beyonce and Kim were both standing at the VIP bar together.
 They both ordered glasses of champagne and seemed to put aside whatever issues they may or may not have with each other.
 They were cordial and just there to celebrate Serena Williams’ wedding to Reddit co-founder Alexis Ohanian on Nov.
 16. Thankfully for the happy couple and guests in attendance, neither Jay-Z or Kanye were in attendance.

 Kim Kardashian says she would rather drink a "disgusting" sardine smoothie than confirm Kylie & Khloe's pregnancies https://t.co/2B29gNG9S6 pic.twitter.com/eH7Y5iOyQh